saucelabs/sauce-docs/docs/secure-connections/sauce-connect/proxy-tunnels.md

 $ kill -2 38312
 ```

+:::note Windows Users
-:::note Windows has no "signals" command the way Linux/Unix/MacOS does, instead they use TaskKill iirc, for example: `taskill /PID 1234`.
+Windows has no "signals" command the way Linux/Unix/MacOS does, instead they use TaskKill iirc, for example: `taskill /PID 1234`.
 :::

 ### Stopping Multiple Tunnels via the Command Line